paezha/Reproducible-Research-Workflow/Session 4 - Research Data Management Principles/Session_4_Notes.md

 SHARE | Determine appropriate access rights/licensing/citation and a proper long-term storage location for the data (e.g. Domain specific repository, on a controlled access server with open metadata and well defined access procedure).
 REUSE | Data can be reanalysed, secondary analysis can take place, data can be used by others.

+The cornerstone of the lifecycle is the Plan.
+It is difficult to create excellent data as an afterthought.

+The Canadian research community is working towards builind capacity in researchers, one way is through the Portage Network.

 ### Portage Network

 The Portage Network was launched in 2015 by the Canadian Association of Research Libraries (CARL) and it works within the library community to foster a national research data culture and facilitate shared stewardship of research data in Canada.
 This mandate spans sectors, domains, and jurisdictions, requiring national coordination of RDM services and infrastructure.
 Portage seeks to contribute to this goal through: